Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Initialises the `Serial.a51` module, including setting up serial interrupts ("ticks"), flushing the receive buffer and configuring the UART (using Timer 1) to operate at the specified baud rate
+Initialises the `Serial.a51` module, including setting up serial interrupts ("ticks"), flushing the receive buffer and configuring the UART (using Timer 1) to operate at the specified baud rate.

 **Arguments:**